japoveda10/lstm_ui/README.md

 ## How is it built?

 The UI is built using a Python framework called [Django](https://www.djangoproject.com/).
+This Python framework follows the **Model-Template-View** pattern.
 This project also uses [Chart.js](https://www.chartjs.org/).

 ## How can I run it?